 Oaklands College has an internal audit service which operates in accordance with the requirements of the ESFA's Post 16 Audit Code of Practice.
 The work of the internal audit service is informed by an analysis of the risks to which the College is exposed, and annual internal audit plans are based on this analysis.
 The analysis of risks and the internal audit plans are endorsed by the Corporation on the recommendation of the Audit Committee.
-At a minimum, annually, the Audit Committee provides the Corporation with a report on internal audit activity in the College.
-The report includes an opinion on the adequacy and effectiveness of the College's system of risk management, controls and governance processes.
+At a minimum, annually, Head of Internal Audit provides the Corporation with a report on internal audit activity in the College, includes an independent opinion on the adequacy and effectives of the College's system of risk management, controls and governance processes.